Wayne Goss (make-up artist): Gossmakeupchat

 In 2012, Goss established his second YouTube channel, Gossmakeupchat, where he regularly posts product reviews and videos discussing other topics.
 The channel has over 400,000 subscribers as of September 2016.

 Makeup brush line

 In September 2013, in partnership with Beautylish, a west-coast based e-commerce site, Goss launched his own line of makeup brushes and its first collection, "Wayne Goss – The Collection."
 The line was successful, and the collection sold out in the first minutes after launching online.
 His limited edition Holiday Brush accumulated a 12,000-person waiting list before release.
 "The Wayne Goss Face Set" and "Eye Set", an extension of the brush line, were released in spring 2014.
 The line was nominated for Best Makeup Brushes in the 2014 Readers' Choice Awards organised by beauty blog Temptalia.
 Since launch, "Wayne Goss" brushes have gained popularity, being described by the CEO of Beautylish as one of the best-sellers sitewide.

 In September 2015, Goss announced on his YouTube channel and his social media accounts the launch of his "Brow Set".

+In June 2024 he released a synthetic brush line.